angadhn/MySite/_pages/index.md

 > and a small percentage of it gets published here.
 If you stumbled
 > here as an internet stranger, you might wish to see what's top of my mind
 > by exploring the most recently updated notes below.
 A [[all notes|complete archive]] is also available
 > but I'd recommend surfing by Topics at the bottom of this page instead.
-Current undergraduate students at QMUL looking for teaching materials can go  straight to [[My teaching content]].
+Those of you looking for my online teaching materials are directed to [[My teaching content]].

 <h5>Recently updated notes</h5>